yoshuawuyts/knowledge/js/browserify.md

 Using Browserify comes with a set of guarantees:

-- __transparancy__: Browserify is mostly considered done.
+- __transparency__: Browserify is mostly considered done.
 Any changes made strictly follow semver, and comprehensive release notes are released with every patch.
 - __portability__: `fs` and native addons aside, Browserify gives full